 - For grades 6, 7 and 8, a unique model of single-gender education within a coed environment maximizes the learning strengths of both boys and girls.

-- 1:1 laptop program enhances learning.
+- 1:1 laptop program for enhanced learning.

 Character formation programs instill responsibility, generosity and compassion, which are integral to the mission of Sacred Heart education.
 Academy graduates are recognized for being courageous and confident leaders.